zicklag/docs-1/getting-started/glossary.md

 ## Admin / Administrator

-An "Administrators" Role (with Admin access enabled) is included when you first install the platform.
+An "Administrator" Role (with Admin access enabled) is included when you first install the platform.
 All admin roles bypass the permissions check, providing unrestricted access to all data within the App and API.
 Additionally, only roles with the admin option enabled can manage Settings within the app.